inet-framework/inet/showcases/wireless/ieee802154/doc/index.rst

 INET features a narrowband and an ultra-wideband IEEE 802.15.4 PHY
 model:

-- :ned:`Ieee802154NarrowbandScalarRadio`
+- :ned:`Ieee802154NarrowbandRadio`
 - :ned:`Ieee802154UwbIrRadio`

-This showcase demonstrates the narrowband model, :ned:`Ieee802154NarrowbandScalarRadio`.
+This showcase demonstrates the narrowband model, :ned:`Ieee802154NarrowbandRadio`.
 It simulates a PHY that uses DSSS-OQPSK modulation and operates at 2.45 GHz.
 By default, signals are transmitted with a bandwidth of 2.8 MHz using 2.24 mW transmission power.
-The model uses the scalar analog model.
+The model is configured to use the scalar analog model.

-The :ned:`Ieee802154NarrowbandInterface` module contains an :ned:`Ieee802154NarrowbandScalarRadio` and the corresponding :ned:`Ieee802154NarrowbandMac`.
+The :ned:`Ieee802154NarrowbandInterface` module contains an :ned:`Ieee802154NarrowbandRadio` and the corresponding :ned:`Ieee802154NarrowbandMac`.
 The radio medium module required by the radio is :ned:`Ieee802154NarrowbandScalarRadioMedium`.
-As per the name, the radio uses the scalar analog model for signal representation.
+The analog model type is set to ``scalar`` in both the radios and the radio medium by default.
 The radio has default values for its parameters, based on the 802.15.4 standard.
 For example, by default, it uses the carrier frequency of 2450 MHz, 2.8 MHz bandwidth, 250 kbps bitrate, and 2.24 mW transmission power.
 As